nhubbard/konf/README.md

 - Data classes
 - POJOs supported by Jackson core modules

-Konfig supports size in bytes format described in [HOCON document](https://github.com/typesafehub/config/blob/master/HOCON.md#size-in-bytes-format) with class `SizeInBytes`.
+Konf supports the size in bytes format as described in the [HOCON specification](https://github.com/typesafehub/config/blob/master/HOCON.md#size-in-bytes-format) with the class `SizeInBytes`.

-Konfig supports both [ISO-8601 duration format](https://en.wikipedia.org/wiki/ISO_8601#Durations) and [HOCON duration format](https://github.com/typesafehub/config/blob/master/HOCON.md#duration-format) for `Duration`.
+Konf supports both the [ISO-8601 duration format](https://en.wikipedia.org/wiki/ISO_8601#Durations) and [HOCON duration format](https://github.com/typesafehub/config/blob/master/HOCON.md#duration-format) for `Duration`.

-Konfig uses [Jackson](https://github.com/FasterXML/jackson) to support Kotlin Built-in classes, Data classes and POJOs.
-You can use `config.mapper` to access `ObjectMapper` instance used by config, and configure it to support more types from third-party Jackson modules.
-Default modules registered by Konfig include:
+Konf uses [Jackson](https://github.com/FasterXML/jackson) to support Kotlin built-in classes, data classes, and POJOs.
+You can use `config.mapper` to access the `ObjectMapper` instance used by config, and configure it to support more types from third-party Jackson modules.
+The default modules registered by Konf include:

 - Jackson core modules
 - `JavaTimeModule` in [jackson-modules-java8](https://github.com/FasterXML/jackson-modules-java8)